-A judge failed to disclose in an unlawful detainer trial that he had previously been the defendant in a warranty of habitability case brought by the tenants of his apartment units.
+A judge failed to disclose that her bailiff stated that he had seen the cellphone video of the crime taken by a family member that had been discussed in court.
 Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment on Judge John M. Watson (2008) p.
-14.
+Performance, Decision and Order Imposing Public Admonishment on Judge Lisa A. Novak (2018) p.
+6.